rarepress/nebulus/docs/README.md

 Sometimes you may want to openly publish a hash of a file before revealing the contents of the file.
 This way you can prove later that you had that file at that point in time.
 You can use Nebulus for this.

+This property can be used for various use cases such as:

+#### 1. Peer to Peer Proof of Existence

+Create a Nebulus file, share its hash with someone over any channel to prove it existed at certain point in time (email, messaging apps, social media), and later reveal content.

+#### 2. Blockchain timestamping

+Use the IPFS encoding format to store files privately and timestamp on the blockchain (like [Opentimestamps](https://opentimestamps.org/)) without revealing the contents.

+#### 3. Mystery NFT Collection

+Create an NFT collection that does not reveal its contents initially, but later you can easily "upload" to IPFS with one line of code.

 ## Private Draft for IPFS

 You may want to work with a whole archive of files that you'll publish to IPFS eventually.